benroberts999/ampsci/doc/tutorial_advanced.md

 This setting is a scaling factor; i.e., setting `Breit = 0.5;` will add effective factor of 0.5 in front of $h^B$.
 Typically, only 0 or 1 is set; other values are useful for checking for non-physical non-linear-in-Breit effects.

-**Note:** it's very important when including Breit effects along with correlations that the breit Hamiltonian is included in the Dirac equation when forming the basis used to construct the correlation potential!
+**Note:** it's very important when including Breit effects along with correlations that the Breit Hamiltonian is included in the Dirac equation when forming the basis used to construct the correlation potential!
 This is to ensure basis is orthogonal to the Hartree-Fock core states
 At the moment, there is no way to include the Breit effect into the Hartree-Fock Green's function; as a result, we cannot include Breit at the level of all-order correlations (see below).

 ### Radiative QED <a name="qed"></a>